Thant-Zin-Soe/LibrarySystem-DesktopApp-Java/README.md

 JavaFX: For building a modern and interactive user interface.
 MySQL: For reliable database management.
 Open-source libraries and tools for seamless development.

+ [This project  had been 7 years,  ..this is my very first language and learned from all the basic to advance form Sayar SithuPaing]